zmcdougall/zmcdougall/README.md

 Zach McDougall
 ============
-Business Intelligence Analyst at ASEA, LLC / MSBA Candidate
+Business Intelligence Analyst at ASEA, LLC / MSBA

 mcdougallzachery@gmail.com | Springville, UT | https://www.linkedin.com/in/zachery-mcdougall/ | 385-251-4513

 About
 ---------
-*I am passionate about data and have a proven track record of process improvement within demanding operations environments.
-Outside of my work hours I am pursuing an MSBA and learning important technologies such as R, Python, and SQL.
-My favorite class so far has been Statistics and Predictive Analytics.
-I found modeling to be a fascinating and powerful tool.
-I believe data driven decisions are almost always superior to decisions based on gut feel alone.
-I love turning complex datasets into actionable insights.*
+*I am passionate about data and have a proven track record of process improvement within demanding operations environments.*

 Education
 ---------

-2021-2022 (expected)
+2021-2022
 :   **Master of Science, Business Analytics**; University of Utah, David Eccles School of Business

 2017-2020